ansible-collections/dellemc.os6/README.md

 # The Ansible Network collection for Dell EMC OS6

 ## Collection contents

-The OS6 Ansible Network collection includes the Ansible modules, plugins and roles required to work on the Dell EMC Power Switch platforms running Dell EMC OS6.
-It also includes sample playbooks and documents that illustrates how the collection can be used.
+This collection includes the Ansible modules, plugins and roles required to work on the Dell EMC Power Switch platforms running Dell EMC OS6.
+Sample playbooks and documentation are also included to show how the collection can be used.

 ### Ansible modules

-The following modules are part of this collection

 - **os6_command.py** - Run commands on remote devices running Dell EMC OS6